 Remember to keep strong hands and knees when you land.
 Also, make sure to really stretch those arms up when you jump before you land.

 Start slow and try to perfect your posture with the hands and knees jump.

 Gradually increase the duration of each interval, to achieve a high-intensity cardiovascular workout

-Did you know that trampolines also make great stunt training tool?
+Did you know that our safe trampolines also make a great stunt training tool?

 When you're practising acrobatic feats, you want a stabilised environment that is free of those unpredictable or unstable conditions often present outside of the gym.

-These stunts can be rehearsed over and over in a consistent setting until a desired skill level is reached, providing athletes with a greatly decreased chance of injury.
+These stunts can be rehearsed over and over in a consistent setting until the desired skill level is reached, providing athletes with a greatly decreased chance of injury.

 Furthermore, this method of training is fantastic for fostering creativity and confidence in stunts, as the possibilities are endless and the practice methods are easy.